 Supervises the implementation of the activities of EDMO

-Proposes to the Advisory Board the strategy to be followed by EDMO and reports on its implementation
+Proposes to the Advisory Council the strategy to be followed by EDMO and reports on its implementation

 2. Principles and Values of the Executive Board

-The governance of the EB will reflect internationally recognized standards of good governance and will be based on the principles of independence, openness, participation, accountability, effectiveness and coherence
+The governance of the EB reflects internationally recognized standards of good governance and is based on the principles of independence, openness, participation, accountability, effectiveness and coherence.

 In implementation of the principle of independence, each member is expected, upon appointment, and then once yearly at the Secretary general's request, to disclose substantial interests he / she has in sector / sub-sectors of the information ecosystem, plus a statement that this does not at this stage jeopardize his / her independence, except any listed topics that would be off limits.
 Failure to provide such a statement, after one warning, may lead to a request to resign.